Acknowledgement of Country

 Reflect Reconciliation Action Plan June 2021-June 2022 details our commitment to developing long-term, beneficial and reciprocal partnerships with Aboriginal and Torres Strait Islander peoples and communities in the areas in which we work.

-It is our first Reconciliation Action Plan (RAP) and is an all-inclusive document that will support and guide Indigenous engagement at CVGT Australia in the future.
+It is our first Reconciliation Action Plan (RAP) and is an all-inclusive document that will support and guide Indigenous engagement at CVGT Employment in the future.
 It focuses on four core elements that underpin our approach to reconciliation – Relationships, Respect, Opportunities and Governance.

-Last year, we adopted our Reconciliation Action Plan Statement of Intent in 2020.
+We also adopted our Reconciliation Action Plan Statement of Intent in 2020.

 With this commitment, our RAP journey is being embedded in our company-wide purpose, “to connect more people to meaningful work”.
 We are explicit about our intention to make an exceptional and long-lasting difference.